KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2026/02/14

+- Adds certain system prompts for the Training Hall stages in "Interplanar Jump!" at NPC "Loftin."

+- Optimizes some tutorial text in the gameplay mode "Interplanar Jump!."

+- Fixes an issue where the screen would display incorrectly during the resolution of an "Aha Instant" in battle under certain circumstances.

+- Fixes an issue where under specific circumstances, certain shadows are displayed abnormally in the graphics.

+- Fixes an issue where under specific circumstances, the SPD increase effect of the "Thrilling Delight" Arbitral Quadrant in the ”Anomaly Arbitration: Cyber Crisis" event was incorrectly applied to certain targets.

+- Fixes an issue where the graphics can become abnormally blurry on certain PC devices.Trailblazers who encounter this issue can resolve it by restarting their PC launcher.

+- Fixes an issue where there is a chance of the combat progress becoming abnormal in combat against certain enemies.

+- Fixes an issue where the name and completion conditions for the Achievements "Dandelion's Judgment” and “The Crime is “Love” were displayed incorrectly.

+- Fixes an issue where under specific circumstances, Trailblazers were unable to receive rewards after their first conversation with the NPC "Convenience Store Lucky Cat."
+Trailblazers who encountered this issue can now talk to the NPC again to obtain the rewards.

+- Fixes an issue where some characters may address the Trailblazer incorrectly in their text messages.

+- Fixes a text issue for the avatar "Sparxie: Ethereal Dance"

+- Fixes a certain text issue in the Furbobocom system .

 ■2026/02/13

 - Optimizes the display of remaining exchange attempts when performing 1-to-1 exchanges for Path of Elation materials.